Windows FILETIME explained — converting NTFS timestamps to something readable

 FILETIME is the Windows timestamp format you'll meet in $MFT, $UsnJrnl, the registry, $Recycle.Bin and almost every Windows artefact.
 A short, complete reference: what it is, how to convert it, and the gotchas.

-Open any USN journal record, any MFT entry, any registry hive, and the timestamps you find are all the same shape: a 64-bit integer that means nothing without a conversion.
-That format is FILETIME, and once you have a feel for it, every other Windows time format makes sense.
+Crack open any USN record, any MFT entry, any registry hive, any LNK file, any Prefetch trace, any jump list, and the timestamps you find are all the same shape: a 64-bit integer that reads as nonsense without conversion.
+That format is FILETIME.
+Learn it once, read every Windows artefact for the rest of your career.

-The choice of 1601 isn't arbitrary — it's the start of the 400-year Gregorian cycle that contains today, which lets calendar arithmetic stay consistent without leap-year edge cases.
+The choice of 1601 is not arbitrary — it is the start of the 400-year Gregorian cycle that contains the present, which lets calendar arithmetic skip the leap-year edge cases that Unix time has to handle.
 Microsoft documents the type in the FILETIME structure reference.

 Converting to Unix time